HuverJohnPaul/HuverJohnPaul/README.md

 - 👋 Hi, I’m John-Paul Huver
 - 👀 I’m interested in programing for chemical engineering
 - 🌱 I’m currently learning python coding to be used iin chemical engineering
-- 📫 How to reach me @Huverjohnpaul@gmail.com
+- 📫 How to reach me: Huverjohnpaul@gmail.com

 <!---
 HuverJohnPaul/HuverJohnPaul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.